 JENNIFER RODERER – mezzo soprano

-Since her 1999 debut at New York City Opera, she has performed a diverse array of roles for that company, including the Witch in Hansel, Lady Angela in Patience, Junon in Mark Morris’ production of Plateé, Jade Boucher in Dead Man Walking, the Third Lady in The Magic Flute, and Sappho in Lysistrata, as well as Cecilia March in Little Women.
+Since her 1999 debut at New York City Opera, Jennifer has performed a diverse array of roles for that company, including, Lady Angela in Patience, Junon in Mark Morris’ production of Plateé, Jade Boucher in Dead Man Walking, the Third Lady in The Magic Flute, Sappho in Lysistrata and Cecilia March in Little Women.
 Jennifer has sung the the Witch in Hansel and Gretel with NYCO, Opera Company of Philadelphia, Utah Opera and Opera Roanoke, among others; Mrs. Grosein Turn of the Screw at Lyric Opera of Kansas City, Toledo Opera and Lorin Maazel’s Chateauville Foundation; Amneris in Aida for Opern Air Gars in Austria, New Jersey Festival Orchestra, Opera Illinois and Berkeley Opera; Ruth In Pirates of Penzance with Lyric Opera of Kansas City and Indianapolis Opera.

 In 2005, Ms. Roderer made a critically acclaimed debut at the Teatro Colòn in Buenos Aires as Fricka in Die Walküre, conducted by Charles Dutoit.
-Her other Wagnerian credits include Waltraute in Die Walküre for Lyric Opera of Chicago and Seattle Opera, Rossweise in Die Walküre at Opera Pacific, and a Flowermaiden in Parsifal with the Los Angeles Philharmonic, conducted by Pierre Boulez, and orchestral presentations of excerpts from Lohengrin, Götterdämmerung, and Siegfried for the Wagner Society of Washington D.C.
-Other performances in the German repertoire include the role of Klementia in Sancta Susanna with the American Symphony Orchestra at Lincoln Center, Gertrude in Hänsel und Gretel with New Jersey Symphony, the Second Maidservant in Elektra at Los Angeles Opera and Washington National Opera, and Die Notarin in Intermezzo at Santa Fe Opera.
+Other Wagnerian credits include Waltraute in Die Walküre for Lyric Opera of Chicago and Seattle Opera, as well as performances of Die Walküre at Opera Pacific, Parsifal with the Los Angeles Philharmonic conducted by Pierre Boulez, and orchestral presentations of excerpts from Lohengrin, Götterdämmerung, and Siegfried for the Wagner Society of Washington D.C.
+Other performances in the German repertoire include Klementia in Sancta Susanna with the American Symphony Orchestra, Gertrude in Hänsel und Gretel with New Jersey Symphony, and productions of Elektra at Los Angeles Opera, Washington National Opera and Virginia Opera.